grafana/mimir/operations/mimir-mixin/docs/playbooks.md

 How to **investigate**:

 The error is not currently logged on the receiver side.
-If this alert is firing, it is likely that CortexAlertmanagerReplicationFailing is firing also, so instead follow the investigation steps for that alert, with the assumption that the issue is not RPC/communication related.
+If this alert is firing, it is likely that `MimirAlertmanagerReplicationFailing` is firing also, so instead follow the investigation steps for that alert, with the assumption that the issue is not RPC/communication related.

-### CortexAlertmanagerReplicationFailing
+### MimirAlertmanagerReplicationFailing

 How it **works**: